 Snapshot of current activity

-- The centrepiece of Australia’s Reef protection efforts is the Reef 2050 Long-Term Sustainability Plan, jointly developed and implemented with the Queensland Government.
-The Australian and Queensland governments are investing more than $4.2 billion from 2014-15 to 2029-30 to implement the Reef 2050 Plan.
+The centrepiece of Australia’s Reef protection efforts is the Reef 2050 Long-Term Sustainability Plan, jointly developed and implemented with the Queensland Government.
+The Australian and Queensland governments are investing more than $4.4 billion from 2014-15 to 2029-30 to implement the Reef 2050 Plan.
 Of this, more than $3 billion is from the Australian Government.
-Example climate adaptation and resilience initiatives include (non-exhaustive):
+For example climate adaptation and resilience initiatives include (non-exhaustive):

 - Leading coral reef adaptation science through the $150 million Reef Restoration and Adaptation Program committed through the Reef Trust Partnership and research partners.